 After the war, Dr. Alexander Wellendorff started to use special press tools to make heavy signet rings from 18-karat gold.

 The first signet rings made from solid gold

 The Wellendorff family had to weather the storms of two world wars.
-Dr. Alexander Wellendorff left a prisoner of war camp to return to Pforzheim, and found the city and the manufactory to be just rubble and ashes.
+When Dr. Alexander Wellendorff returned from the war, he found the city and the manufactory to be just rubble and ashes.
 During this difficult time, there was no need for high-quality jewellery.
 But he remembered the philosophy that his father passed down to him: “If you work with the best and noblest of materials, such as gold and diamonds, and you employ the best goldsmiths and experts in the field and then give them the best tools to work with, it is inevitable that you will produce the best and most exquisite jewellery in the world and then invariably you will be able to enchant the most distinguished jewellery aficionados.”

 Establishing the Brand